 It’s common knowledge that a nice hot cup of coffee can perk you up thanks to its caffeine content, but studies suggest the best time to have your cuppa is between 10am and 12 noon or 2pm and 5pm, when there’s a dip in our natural energy levels.
 Consuming a hot or cold brew during these windows can help to maintain balanced energy levels throughout the day.

 Move Your Body

 When you hit that afternoon low, you might be tempted to sneak in a little nap, but one study showed that 10 minutes of light to moderate exercise (like a brisk walk around the block) to be just as effective, if not more than downing 50mg of caffeine.
-Our BYS sachets contain 115 mg of caffeine, so a 20 minute walk can have a similar energy boost.

 Get your Zzz’s